Adasha/gallery-cms/README.md

+## THIS PROJECT IS MOVING
+wp-art-cms has a new name, Galerio.
+This repository will not be updated other than to point to the new Github page once it's ready.

 ## README

 A plugin for Wordpress that adds content types, templates and blocks to suit an art gallery or other place that presents works.